twknab/mean_hike/readme.md

 - Pre-Trip: Add "Driving conditions", ie, do you have to drive on any forest roads?
 Do you have extra equipment? (sleeping, water, axe, power jumper, etc)

 ## Important Bugs:
+- Top-level text nav on Hike page is setup incorrectly -- you've got a 1/4 column setup and doesn't look right responsively.

 - Remove link underline on accordion headings on dashboard page.